PerfectlySoft/PerfectDocs/guide/gettingStarted.md

 Starting HTTP server on 0.0.0.0:8181 with document root ./webroot
 ```

-This means the server is running and waiting for connections.
+The server is now running and it’s waiting for connections.
 Access [http://localhost:8181/](http://127.0.0.1:8181/) to see the greeting.
-Hit control-c to terminate the server.
+Hit "control-c" to terminate the server.

 You can view the full source code for [PerfectTemplate](https://github.com/PerfectlySoft/PerfectTemplate).

 ### Xcode

-Swift Package Manager can generate an Xcode project which can run the PerfectTemplate server and provide full source code editing and debugging for your project.
+Swift Package Manager (SPM) can generate an Xcode project which can run the PerfectTemplate server and provide full source code editing and debugging for your project.
 Enter the following in your terminal:

 ```
 swift package generate-xcodeproj